 Everyone washes with soap, right?
 Wrong!
 Soap is a major contributing factor in the development of dry skin on the hands, face and body, because it can strip away vital oils leaving the skin vulnerable to dryness and damage.
 People whose epidermis is already under strain would do well to avoid all soap completely, even the lovely natural varieties.

-Try soapless, PH-neutral cleansers which use very gentle surfactants instead, or give the Oil Cleansing Method a go: Purepotions makes a fantastic facial cleansing oil just for this purpose.
+Try soapless, PH-neutral cleansers which use very gentle surfactants instead, or give the Oil Cleansing Method a go: Balmonds makes a fantastic facial cleansing oil just for this purpose.
 We also have an all-purpose Natural Shampoo & Body Wash that can be used to wash hands, face, hair or anywhere else!

 Water?!
 But water is essential for life, isn’t it?
 Well, yes, drinking plenty of water is a really good way of keeping your skin hydrated from the inside, but when skin is in frequent or extended contact with water on the outside, it can lose the vital natural oils it needs to keep cells plump and healthy.